alexcapstick/llm-elicited-priors/README.md

 # Using Large Language Models for Expert Prior Elicitation in Predictive Modelling

-This is the corresponding to the paper **Using Large Language Models for Expert Prior Elicitation in Predictive Modelling**.

-This repository contains the experimental code for reproducing the results in the paper and implementing the proposed method for new tasks.
+This is the repository corresponding to the paper **Using Large Language Models for Expert Prior Elicitation in Predictive Modelling** and contains the experimental code for reproducing the results in the paper and implementing the proposed method for new tasks.

 ## Installation